Flying-Toast/qiyi_smartcube_protocol/README.md

 |-|-|-|
 |*State Change*|cube->app|yes|

-TODO: at some point it stops sending ACKs until the cube is solved?
+TODO: at some point the app can stop sending ACKs until the cube is solved???

 ```
 L = length (94)